-In 2003, we granted 100,000 stock warrants with an exercise price of \$11.35 per share and ten year term to third parties in connection with the acquisition of licensing rights for certain key intellectual property relating to our video game joint venture.
-The exercise price of the 2003 stock warrants is equal to the fair market value of our common stock at the date of grant.
-In 2012, we granted 1,500,000 stock warrants with an exercise price of \$16.28 per share and a five year term to a third party as partial consideration for the exclusive right to use certain recognition technology in connection with our toy products.
-The exercise price of the 2012 stock warrants is equal to the volume-weighted average price of our common stock over the five trading days preceding the date of grant.
+In 2012, the Company granted 1,500,000 stock warrants with an exercise price of \$16.28 per share and a five year term to a third party as partial consideration for the exclusive right to use certain recognition technology in connection with the Company's toy products.
+The exercise price of the 2012 stock warrants is equal to the volume-weighted average price of the Company's common stock over the five trading days preceding the date of grant.
 All warrants vest upon grant and are exercisable over the terms of the warrants.

-At December 31, 2012, we had 1,500,000 stock warrants outstanding with an exercise price of \$16.28 per share and an expiration date of September 12, 2017.
-During 2011, all of the 2003 stock warrants were exercised in full and at December 31, 2011, we had no stock warrants outstanding.
-At December 31, 2010, we had 100,000 stock warrants outstanding with a weighted average exercise price per share of \$11.35.
+At December 31, 2012 and 2013 the Company had 1,500,000 stock warrants outstanding with an exercise price of \$16.28 per share and an expiration date of September 12, 2017.

-We measure the fair value of our warrants granted on the measurement date.
-The fair value of the 2012 stock warrant is capitalized as an intangible asset and will be amortized to expense in our consolidated statements of operations when the related product is released and the related net sales are recognized, which is expected to be in the third quarter of 2013.
-The 2003 warrants were fully amortized in our consolidated statements of operations through 2009.
-In fiscal 2010, 2011 and 2012 there was no amortization expense related to warrants.
+The Company measures the fair value of the warrants granted on the measurement date.
+The fair value of the 2012 stock warrant is capitalized as an intangible asset and will be amortized to expense in the consolidated statements of operations when the related product is released and the related net sales are recognized, which commenced in the third quarter of 2013.